"It's the most wonderful time of the year...."

-For us this has really worked.
-Mom isn’t up until all hours of the morning wrapping gifts, and if you haven’t found a few things that you were hoping to get, then you can still buy and wrap even a day or two after Christmas.
+Mom isn't up until all hours of the morning wrapping gifts, and if you haven't found a few things that you were hoping to get, then you can still buy and wrap even a day or two after Christmas.

-And you can even take advantage of the after Christmas sales!
+Doing things this way, you can even take advantage of the after Christmas sales!

 Have a Birthday Cake for Jesus

-Probably no explanation needed here.
-And again, don’t feel that you need to do this.
+Probably no explanation is needed here.
+And again, don't feel that you need to do this.
 I used to bake homemade cinnamon rolls, a cake for Jesus, a number of homemade pumpkin pies with whole grain crust for the family, and everything at our dinner was homemade and as healthy as possible.
-Well, reality has set in and I just can’t handle all of that anymore.
+Well, reality has set in and I just can't handle all of that anymore.

 Jesus can have a cake two days after Christmas, and we don't need cinnamon rolls.
 Or maybe we can have Black Bean Fudge instead!

-Find someone who needs to be reached out to–an elderly neighbor, a lonely college student, a family from out of town, folks whom you wouldn’t normally reach out to.
+Find someone who needs to be reached out to--an elderly neighbor, a lonely college student, a family from out of town, folks whom you wouldn't normally reach out to.